frugalware/frugalware.gitlab.io/content/package/knetdockapp.md

 depends = "[]"
 license = "GPL"
 +++
-A small application that docks in the systray and monitors the activity of the selected network interface."
+A small application that docks in the systray and monitors the activity of the selected network interface.

 {{< files text="show files" >}}* usr/bin/knetdockapp
 * usr/share/applnk/Utilities/knetdockapp.desktop